Har1743/Har1743.github.io/Walkthroughs/Friendzone-HTB.md

 ![](https://github.com/Har1743/Hardik-writeups/blob/master/Walkthroughs/photos/Friendzone-photos/she.png)

-Now its time to execute our reverse shell</br>
+Now its time to execute our reverse shell
-But where our reverse shell php file is stored </br>
+But where our reverse shell php file is stored

 let's check where smbclient stores files
 * `smbclient -L friendzone.red.`